trishume/trishume.github.com/_posts/2022-12-10-one-machine-twitter.md

 ## Video and Search: Probably Not

-Video uses more bandwidth than images, but on the other hand modern compression is good and I think people view a lot less video on Twitter than images.
+Video uses more bandwidth than images, but on the other hand video compression is good and I think people view a lot less video on Twitter than images.
 I just don't have that data though and my estimates would have such wild error bars that I'm just not going to try and say we probably can't do video on a single machine.

 Search requires two things, a search index stored in fast storage, and the CPU to look over it.
 Using [Twitter's own posts about posting lists](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2020/reducing-search-indexing-latency-to-one-second) to get some index size estimates: